 - Check that the payment is happening through a secured channel. i.e the link starts with HTTPS instead of the regular HTTP pages.

 - Verify if the OTP reaches only the verified number linked with the card.

 - Verify if the transaction gets canceled if the wrong OTP is entered.

 - Check if it cannot be entered multiple times.
 A hacker can do a brute force attack by entering various combinations.

 - Check if the session gets expired within the specified time.

-- Check if the person gets notified if the wrong OTP is entered.
+- Verify that the person gets notified if the wrong OTP is entered.

-- Check that it does not reflect on multiples numbers.
+- Check that it does not reflect on multiple numbers.